mattReynolds187/gaussian_mixture/README.md

-***This is an ongoing project.

-A fully vectorized from scratch implimentation of a Gaussian Mixture Model for matrix completion.
+This is a fully vectorized from scratch implimentation of a Gaussian Mixture Model for matrix completion.
 This project is inspired by a project I completed for MIT's edx course 'Machine Learning With Python: From Linear Models to Deep Learning'

 No external libraries besides numpy (and matplotlib for plotting) are used.

+TODO:
+The example_usage.ipynb file is currently without much explanation.
+Soon an updated version giving an explanation of the EM algorithm as well as more detailed explanations of how to use the model will be made available.

 The gaussian mixture constructor takes 3 arguments:
 X - nxd np.ndarray where n is the number of data points and d is the dimension of the data